 Grant funds are dispersed on a reimbursement basis.
 All grantee requests for reimbursement must correspond to the approved grant budget.
-To receive grant payments, grantees must provide proof that grant project work has been done by submitting details of each purchase on receipts or invoices, and proof that the vendors have been paid.
-Annual progress reports are required to be submitted during the duration of the project and up to three years beyond the grant period.
-Grant payments shall not be made on grants with past due progress reports unless the MDA has given the grantee a written extension.
+To receive payments, grantees must submit requests for reimbursements.
+Grantees may be asked to submit itemized invoices, along with verification of the costs you are requesting reimbursement for and proof of your matching contributions to the grant.
+Grant payments will not be issued for grants with past due progress reports unless the MDA has given the grantee a written extension.
+Generalized information on requesting reimbursement can be found in our expense reimbursement guide (PDF), although there may be additional requirements for this program.